Choose Your Favorite Intermittent Fasting Protocol (and watch the fat melt away)

 - How a guy already lean at 10% body fat used IF to drop it to 4%;

-- The three IF protocols most favored by Dr. Berardi;
+- The three Intermittent Fasting Protocols most favored by Dr. Berardi;

 - Tips, strategies and outlines of an Intermittent Fasting protocol you can start right away;